Today, I have a quiz for you. This quiz is about a unique creature.

 Another surprised by me: This man was a hothead, short-tempered.
 He had never had time before.
 And now he asked me for lunch.

 We talked a lot.
-But curiosity had eaten me, so I asked him what made him changed so much, in a right way.
+But curiosity had eaten me, so I asked him what made him changed so much, in the right way.

 He told me that he learnt from the turkey vulture in New Jersey.